Syphilis

 • Provide patient information: Syphilis (HealthyWA)

-• Notify WA Health
+• Notify WA Health: Notification form (external site)

 • It is a legal requirement to report all reasonable beliefs of child sexual abuse (external site) to the Department of Communities